Key takeaways:

 To start working as a roofing contractor in Florida, register with the Florida Department of Business and Professional Regulation (DBPR) through the Construction Industry Licensing Board (CILB).

-To become a licensed contractor, start by completing the application form and submitting the necessary documentation and proof of experience along with the required fee.
+Complete the application form and submit documentation, proof of experience, and the required fee.
 Then, take and pass the Business and Finance and General Trade Knowledge licensing examinations.
-Finally, provide proof of financial responsibility as well as public liability, property damage, and workers’ compensation insurance to meet all licensing requirements.
+Finally, provide proof of financial responsibility and public liability, property damage, and workers’ compensation insurance.

 Ready to start?
 Get our full guide to applying for your roofing license in Florida.